The Unfolding Of A Musical Vision

 Dr. Douglas Jewett has earned a reputation as one of Florida's foremost pops conductors and is recognized for his original programming and rapport with audiences.
 Maestro Jewett continues to win the hearts of musicians and patrons alike with his charismatic and dynamic style.

 Maestro Owen E. Seward Jr. was the founding music director and conductor of the Indian River POPS Orchestra.
-Sadly, maestro Owens fell ill with cancer and as a result past away in 2015.
+Sadly, maestro Owens fell ill with cancer and as a result passed away in 201.

 Originally from Michigan, Mr. Seward studied music at Michigan State University, and earned a master's degree in music from Northern Illinois University, DeKalb, Illinois.
 Over the past 40 years, he conducted wind bands and orchestras and taught music throughout the Midwest, New England and Florida regions.